aerogear/offix-android/README.md

 - Flexible, out of the box Conflict Resolution implementations
 - Subscriptions and Binary Upload that works offline.

-## Offline Support is implemented where the mutations are persisted in an offline queue when the client is offline.
+#### Offline Support is implemented in the application where the mutations are persisted when the client goes offline.

 ## Example application